csc-training/esiwace-summerschool-2024/B3/L9/exercises/Readme.md

 In this session we do the following exercises

 - Analyze performance of exercise jacobi or heat.
-Use [jacobi solution](jacobi/solution) [heat solution](heat/solution) if you did not finish it on your own in the last session.
+Use  the [jacobi solution](jacobi/solution) or the  [heat solution](heat/solution) if you did not finish it on your own in the last session.